 Director of Photography Evan Estern is a cinematographer and videographer (who also happens to be Tory’s brother) with a broad background in film and digital media.
 He has shot numerous documentary films and commercial projects in the US and abroad.
 His areas of special interest include: Documentary, Travel and Adventure Storytelling, TV and Web Commercials featuring real people, marine and underwater cinematography.
 Evan received a B.A. from Oberlin College and an M.F.A from Hollins University in Roanoke, Virginia.

 Line Producer Marina Kotchoubey is an experienced marketing and project manager with a diverse portfolio.
 Originally from New York City and Cornwall, CT, Marina began her career in Paris, France where she managed an e-commerce platform and digital marketing for a major retail brand.
-Recently, Marina returned to her beloved Northwest Corner, CT and is a freelance marketing, social media and e-commerce manager.
-She is beyond excited to work on this important project, as she feels passionately about the subject matter and believes that this film can help to bring about real discussion and change, not only to the area, but across the United States.
+Recently, Marina returned to her beloved Northwest Corner, CT where she freelances in marketing, film work, and e-commerce.
 Marina has a B.A. from Colby College in Waterville, ME.

 Coordinating Producer Greg Choa is a 20 year veteran of film and television production.
 His career began after film school at the University of Texas at Austin working as a production assistant on a number of feature films in New York, Los Angeles and Hong Kong.
 In 1990 he joined the staff of MTV Networks in New York where he spent the next decade production managing a wide range of network studio and field-based productions including: Club MTV, Unplugged, the MTV Beach House, Sandblast, MTV Sports, and MTV’s Sports & Music Festivals.
 In 1999 Greg went freelance and has since enjoyed a diverse and versatile production career working with a number of networks and production companies in a multitude of formats and genres on projects such as: The Super Bowl Halftime Show, Crank Yankers, ESPN’s Two-Minute Drill, Chef Academy, Model City, Comic View, Love & Hip-Hop: Hollywood, and Studio 7.